AI & Privacy

 Falcon (7B to 180B Parameters)

-Technology Innovation Institute's multilingual models.
+Technology Innovation Institute's multilingual models with massive scale options.

 Key Specifications: